Application Process and Forms

 1. Prepare the application form and a written proposal that provides a rationale for the major.
 The interdisciplinary major proposal should be thorough, detailed, and well-argued.
 It must clearly articulate a compelling rationale for the major as a whole, and should indicate how the proposed courses fit into the overall plan of study.
 Although the senior comprehensive requirement may not be fully conceptualized at this stage, the proposal should include specific possibilities.

-An advising session with the Associate Dean of Academic Life is recommended at this point in the application process.
+An advising session with the Associate Registrar is recommended at this point in the application process.

 2. Discuss the plan of study and proposal with the three faculty members that will serve on the committee.
 Obtain each faculty member’s signature of approval.
 The faculty member listed as “first advisor” will serve as the student’s academic advisor in university procedures such as course requests and signatures on forms.